-About a decade ago, for my original “Subterranean Cinema” site, I created an internet version of the classic Amos Vogel book, “Film as a Subversive Art”.
-Ive located a site online with a PDF version of my adaption!
-It is also available thru Bittorrent, but you can download it directly here.
+About a decade ago, for my original “Subterranean Cinema” site, I created an internet version of the classic Amos Vogel book, “Film as a Subversive Art”, with scans of the many images in it.
+A few years ago, I located a site online with a PDF version of my adaption that someone had created!
+It is also available thru Bittorrent, but you can read it directly here on Scribd.

-Rolling Thunder (1977) is a cult classic, directed by John Flynn, and starring William Devane (Charles Rane) and Tommy Lee Jones (Johnny Vohden) as two POWs who return home after seven years of horrific captivity in a Vietnamese prison camp.
-When Rane’s wife and child are murdered by a group of thugs in a home invasion robbery (which also costs him one of his hands that he has replaced with a steel hook), he tracks them down and, with the help of Vohden, he goes on a murderous rampage of revenge against them in a seedy Mexican brothel.
+When Rane’s wife and child are murdered by a group of thugs in a home invasion robbery (which also costs him one of his hands that he has replaced with a stainless steel hook), he tracks them down and, with the help of Vohden, he carries a murderous rampage of revenge against them in a seedy Mexican brothel.

 Fortunately, the original screenplay still exists, and here it is.